 Instrument Description Feed-in premiums Technology-specific guaranteed premium on top of the revenues from electricity sold, during the support contract period.
-Investment subsidies Applied to facilitate the financing of biomass and wind power based RES-E installation and certain renewable heating technologies including bio-based fueled CHP and district heating installations Tax credits scheme Bio-methane use in the transport sector is fiscally facilitated.
+Investment subsidies Applied to facilitate the financing of biomass and wind power based RES-E installation and certain renewable heating technologies including bio-based fueled CHP and district heating installations and biomethane facilities in the transport sector Tax credits scheme Bio-methane use in the transport sector is fiscally facilitated.
 Note that in Estonia electric vehicles in combination with renewable electricity is fiscally facilitated as well.
 Biofuels quota scheme Importers/suppliers of transport fuels are subject to a renewable quota scheme for biofuels.
 Compliance based on sample testing rather than certificates-based.